Ask at the Circulation Desk.

 Search libraries for books to check out:

 - EPCC our library catalog.
 Be sure to click the "find at UTEP" button to repeat your search in their catalog.
 For articles, see the Databases of journal, magazine and newspaper articles page described below.
-DO NOT use Encore to search both catalog and databases.
-Still in beta testing.
+El Paso Times is under Newspapers.
+I prefer to search them separately, but you can search Ebsco Discovery Service which combines both books and journal articles.
+Use the search box on this page to start.

 - UTEP Library (To check out books need TexShare card - available at Northwest Library circulation desk.)